Certain Coefficient Problems of $\mathcal{S}_{e}^{*}$ and $\mathcal{C}_{e}$: Hankel Determinants for

 and

-The formula for $p_i$ $(i=2,3,4)$, which is included in the Lemma \ref{pformula} below, plays a vital role in establishing the sharp bound for Hankel determinants and forms the foundation for our main results.
-See the recent survey article~\cite{surveycaratheodory} for more information on the coefficients of the class $\mathcal{P}$. \begin{lemma}\cite{rj,lemma1} Let $p\in \mathcal {P}$ has the form $1+\sum_{n=1}^{\infty}p_n z^n.$ Then
+The formula for $p_i$ $(i=2,3,4)$, which is included in the Lemma \ref{pformula} below, plays a vital role in establishing the sharp bound for Hankel determinants and forms the foundation for our main results. \begin{lemma}\cite{rj,lemma1} Let $p\in \mathcal {P}$ has the form $1+\sum_{n=1}^{\infty}p_n z^n.$ Then

-and for some $\gamma$, $\eta$ and $\rho$ such that $|\gamma|\leq 1$, $|\eta|\leq 1$ and $|\rho|\leq 1.$ \end{lemma}
+and for some $\gamma$, $\eta$ and $\rho$ such that $| \gamma| \leq 1$, $| \eta| \leq 1$ and $| \rho| \leq 1.$ \end{lemma}